What is Intel’s thermal velocity boost? How does it work?

 This turbo boost doesn’t work each time the processor is running; instead, it works depending on the workload provided to the system.

-The turbo boost technology enables the users to experience added processing power whenever needed, like running a high graphics game, doing some video editing for your professional business, making a 3D model using heavy Software, and many more.
+The turbo boost technology includes running a high graphics game, video editing for your professional business, making a 3D model using heavy Software, and many more.

 Hardware compatibilities for intel thermal velocity boost

-Generally, the traditional, relatively standard boosting technology, including the turbo boost, is familiar to typical consumers and low-end programs and is found in almost all lower-generation CPUs except a few.
+In general, typical consumers and low-end programs are familiar with traditional, relatively standard boosting technology, including turbo boost, which is present in almost all lower-generation CPUs except for a few.

-Is there any need for me to have Intel thermal velocity boost?
+Is there any need for me to have an Intel thermal velocity boost?

-The answer to this query is simple.
 Suppose you’re a serious user and often have to compromise on the performance of your CPU to run high-end programs and Software.
-In that case, the CPU having Intel thermal velocity boost will benefit you.
+In that case, the CPU’s Intel thermal velocity boost will benefit you.

 But if you are an average user who doesn’t have a high workload and complex applications on your system, this may not be your purpose.

-How to use the thermal velocity boost feature on my PC?
+How do I use the thermal velocity boost feature on my PC?

-There is no configuration for this technology to enable and work as this is an altogether by-default feature with compatible processors making the peak frequencies achievable.
+This technology has no configuration to enable and work as this is an altogether by-default feature with compatible processors, making the peak frequencies achievable.

 FAQs